 - Pupils with 90% or less attendance (have missed 19 or more days of school) are classified as Persistent absence (PA).
 PA includes both authorised and unauthorised absences. - Pupils with 50% or less attendance are classified as Severe absence (SA).
 SA includes both authorised and unauthorised absences. - All PA pupils will have personalised action plans to try to improve their attendance.
-This will be monitored by the Senior Attendance Champion with the support of the Associate Attendance Champion and Office Attendance Manager. - Pupils who are PA will be discussed as a potential concern at fortnightly attendance review / inclusion meetings.
+This will be monitored by Paris Lockwood with the support of Isabel Critchlow (Senior Attendance Champion). - Pupils who are PA will be discussed as a potential concern at fortnightly attendance review / inclusion meetings.
 Where pupils have an identified special educational need, the schools SENCO will also provide support, so that the impact of needs are clearly understood and appropriate, supportive actions are taken.